-On June 14, 2011, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to an additional \$30 million of our common stock.
+Stock Repurchase Programs-On June 14, 2011, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to an additional \$30 million of our common stock.
 Repurchases under this program began in the third quarter of 2011.
 Purchases under the repurchase program were made in the open market and complied with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
 In February 2012, we completed this stock repurchase program, having repurchased in aggregate 2.2 million shares for approximately \$30 million at an average price of \$13.78 per share including commissions.
 The cost of the repurchased shares was funded from available working capital.

-On September 10, 2012, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to an additional \$30 million of our common stock.
-On March 5, 2013, we announced that our board of directors approved an additional \$30 million of stock repurchases, bringing the total approved under this program to \$60 million.
-Purchases under this program may be made in the open market or unsolicited negotiated transactions and are expected to comply with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-The timing of the purchases and the exact number of shares to be purchased will depend upon market conditions.
-The program does not require us to acquire a specific number of shares, and the program may be suspended from time to time or discontinued at any time.
-The cost of the repurchased shares is being funded from available working capital.
+On September 10, 2012, we announced that our board of directors approved a stock repurchase program authorizing us to purchase up to \$30 million of our common stock and on March 6, 2013, we announced that our board of directors increased the approved repurchase amount under this program to \$60 million.
+Purchases under this program were made in the open market.
+The cost of the repurchased shares was funded from available working capital.
+We completed repurchasing common stock under this program in June 2013 having repurchased 2,957,179 shares for \$60.0 million at an average price of \$20.29 per share.